Nasdanika/core/emf/readme.md

 By default load keys are derived from feature names by converting camel case to kebab case.
 E.g. ``firstName`` becomes ``first-name``.

-Load key can be customized using the nasdanika annotation ``:
+Load key can be customized using the Nasdanika annotation:

 * ``load-key`` detail key at the feature level.
 The value shall be a string.
 * ``load-keys`` detail key at the class level.
 The value shall be a YAML map of feature names to load keys.
 This approach allows to override feature load key in subclasses.